protocol/launchpad/content/en/curriculum/ipfs/subsystems-architecture/index.md

 category: lecture
 level:
 - deep
-goal: 1.5
+objectives:
+  show: true
+  goals:
+  - "1.5"
   subgoals:
   - 1.51
   - 1.52
   - 1.53
   - 1.54
 ---
 ## Architecture

 This lesson provides a digestible, top-level description of the IPFS protocol stack, the subsystems, and how they fit together.
 It delegates non-interface details to other sources as much as possible.

 IPFS is not just one piece of software.
 It is a modular set of libraries and specifications that are designed to be used in various contexts.
 Not all [implementations of IPFS](https://docs.ipfs.tech/basics/ipfs-implementations/) will have the same diagram flow charts.
 Implementations are created for different use cases, so the different components they use will also vary.